Ensuring the health and safety of tenants, property owners and managers is a priority during the COVID-19 pandemic.

 Since 30 April 2021, the normal rules for entry to a property have applied.
 This means that tenants cannot refuse entry to their home for non-essential reasons such as routine inspections.

-However, during a COVID-19 lockdown, when the Chief Health Officer’s directions advise that movement should be limited (along with other specified restrictions during the lockdown period), tenants, property managers/owners are encouraged to work together to delay any non-essential entry and only permit essential entry to occur (for example, to attend to emergency repairs and maintenance).
+However, the Chief Health Officer’s directions take precedent so tenants, property managers/owners are encouraged to work together to delay any non-essential entry and only permit essential entry to occur (for example, to attend to emergency repairs and maintenance) if required.
 If work can be delayed, you should delay it until after lockdown.

 If a tenant is concerned about a member of the household with a higher risk profile being exposed to COVID-19, they should discuss these concerns with the property manager/owner.

 It is important that all parties communicate openly and respectfully.
-Remember, any entry into rental properties must be in line with public health directions and advice.
+Remember, any entry into rental properties must be in line with public health directions and notice periods apply.

 Emergency repairs are outlined in the Act and include:

 - a burst water service or a serious water service leak